A screenshot of a Sokrates report

 Dashboards

-Here are the screenshots from Lightweight Architectural Analytics websites I built in AVIV Group (Figure 1) and eBay Classifieds (Figure 2):
+Here are screenshots from Lightweight Architectural Analytics websites I built at AVIV Group (Figure 1) and eBay Classifieds (Figure 2):

-Figure 1: A screenshot of the start page of the architecture data dashboard we’ve built and used at AVIV Group.
+Figure 1: A screenshot of the start page of the architecture data dashboard we built and used at AVIV Group.

-Figure 2: A screenshot of the start page of the architecture data dashboard we’ve built and used at eBay Classifieds. `
+Figure 2: A screenshot of the start page of the architecture data dashboard we built and used at eBay Classifieds.

 Examples of Insights From Source Code Analyses

-The source code and its commit history are like a treasure chest for creating data-driven architecture documentation—packed with nuggets of wisdom about technology, team activities, dependencies, and software quality.
-To help dig up this treasure without getting your hands too dirty, I’ve developed and actively maintain a project called Sokrates.
+Source code and commit history are rich sources for data-driven architecture documentation.
+They reveal information about technologies, team activity, dependencies, and software quality.
+To help extract these insights, I developed and actively maintain Sokrates.

-Sokrates is designed with an architect’s x-ray vision, allowing you to zoom in and out of source code landscapes.
-It provides a high-level overview of the IT landscape, summarizing data from various teams and groups, while also letting you dive deep into the code-level details.
-This dual functionality makes it the perfect sidekick for both CTO-level strategy powwows and developer-level code critiques.
+Sokrates is designed to let you zoom in and out of source code landscapes.
+It provides a high-level overview of the IT landscape while also allowing detailed inspection down to repository and code level.
+That makes it useful for both strategic discussions and technical reviews.

 Figures 3 to 7 show some insights from source code analyses with Sokrates.